ASADA reports to the Minister for Sport, the Hon Peter Dutton MP [external link].

 In 2002 Ben played a key coordination role in the Australian Police response to the Bali bombings that killed 202 people including 88 Australians.

 In May 2003, Ben was selected to plan and deploy a police-led peacekeeping operation to restore law and order to the Solomon Islands.
 Ben subsequently served in the Solomons as Commander of the multinational participating police force and as Deputy Commissioner of the Royal Solomon Islands Police Force.
 Ben was later awarded the Cross of Solomon Islands for his distinguished service.

 In 2006, Ben became the Chief Executive of the CrimTrac Agency.
 During his five-year tenure as Chief Executive, Ben led the organisation through a significant transformation, resulting in the agency being recognised as critical to Australian law enforcement.

-In January 2011, Ben joined the Australian Crime Commission (ACC) as Special Advisor Knowledge Management.
-During his tenure Ben took on additional responsibilities as the State Manager, Queensland which included overseeing the Cyber Intelligence Unit.
+In January 2011, Ben joined the Australian Crime Commission (ACC) and subesquently served as the State Manager, Queensland.
 Ben also chaired the Australian Criminal Intelligence Forum which brings together heads of intelligence nationally to collaborate on strategic intelligence issues.